 So, how exactly do you stand out from the crowd?
 And what does it take to create and user-centric content for digital platforms?

-In the Writing for UX, Voice Command and Chatbots workshop, Dr Marion Piper, a copywriter at Avion Communications will explore:
+In the Writing for UX, Voice Command and Chatbots workshop, Melinda Jennings, a copywriter at Avion Communications will explore:

 - What is writing for UX?